Last updated on May 20th, 2023 at 11:00 pm

-- Every single part of the fennel plant – slower, stem, seeds, vegetables, etc. is edible.
+- Every part of the fennel plant—flower, stem, seeds, vegetables, etc. is edible.

 - Fennel flowers are also used to add flavor to the food.

-- This flower is also rich in antioxidants, vitamin C and can work as a detox when included in the diet.
+- This flower is also rich in antioxidants and vitamin C and can work as a detox when included in the diet.

-There is absolutely no perfect time to gift someone fennel flowers.
-Fennel flowers are very attractive and bright and can be a great gifting option anytime you want.
-Since this flower signifies growth, positivity, and friendship, it can be gifted at a success party or even to cheer up someone.
+There is absolutely no perfect time to give someone fennel flowers as a gift.
+Fennel flowers are attractive and bright and can be a great gift option anytime you want.
+Since this flower signifies growth, positivity, and friendship, it can be gifted at a success party or even cheer someone up.